deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 Because we need a GPU for Fairseq, we ran an [IPython Notebook](https://github.com/deeplanguageclass/fairseq-transliteration.ipynb) on Google Colab.
 Fairseq supports checkpointing, so you can test the model at any epoch and continue training.

+## Evaluation

 ## Demo

 There is a demo online at [104.155.65.42:5007/translit](http://104.155.65.42:5007/translit) that serves a model with Flask.
 The model was trained for about an hour (three epochs) on a laptop.

+## Interpretability

+YerevaNN followed-up with a post [*Interpreting neurons in an LSTM network*](https://yerevann.github.io/2017/06/27/interpreting-neurons-in-an-LSTM-network/).
+Is transliteration more interpretable than translation?

+## More

+Can we learn multiple transliteration pairs in one model?
+What will be the inptu?
+Will the output improve?